• Skip to primary navigation

 How to store lib koosa?

-Once completely cooled down to room temperature, transfer to an airtight container and store in the fridge for up to 3 days.
+Once completely cooled to room temperature, transfer to an airtight container and store in the fridge for up to 3 days.
 Reheat the required portion, either on a stovetop or in a microwave.

 How to store zucchini insides?